 Today, Chicago remains the only city in America to use a building code written completely by its own administration rather than installing a generalized model code like virtually all other cities in the country.

-Porches and Decks: A few rules apply when constructing a porch (with a roof) or a deck (roofless) made of combustible materials.
-They must not be higher than three stories and cannot stick out more than ten feet from the building or house.
+Several rules apply when constructing a porch (with a roof) or a deck (roofless) made of combustible materials.
+For example, they must not be higher than three stories and cannot stick out more than ten feet from the building or house.
 This is perhaps the most strictly enforced building code provision in Chicago due to a number of deadly incidences in the past where porches collapsed.

 Avoiding Building Code Violations